-DAY 7 Kenya Birding Wildlife Photography Tour: Lake Naivasha Birding Tour – Birding Tours Kenya
+DAY 7 Kenya Birding Photography Tour: Lake Naivasha Birding Tour – Birding Tours Kenya

 After breakfast we still bird the lake and its surroundings, we look out for the globally threatened Grey-crested Helmeted-shrike, Basra Reed Warbler, Lesser Flamingo, along with large congregations of Red-knobbed Coot, African Spoonbill, and Little Grebe.
 We continue for locality species among which might include; Grey-backed Fiscal, Pink-backed Pelican, Great Cormorant, Purple Heron, Red-billed Teal, Hottentot Teal, Black Crake, African Jacana, Giant and Malachite kingfishers, African Fish-Eagle, Little Grebe, Pink-backed Pelican, Long-tailed Cormorant, Southern Pochard, Gray-headed Gull, Whiskered Tern, Long-toed Lapwing, Blacksmith Lapwing, Three-banded Plover, Black Heron, Lesser Moorhen, Greater Painted-Snipe, African Skimmer, Purple Heron, Little Bittern, African Rail, Lesser Swamp Warbler, Red-chested Cuckoo, Pearl-spotted Owlet, White-fronted Bee-eater, Green Wood-Hoopoe, African Gray Hornbill, Red-fronted Barbet, Black-throated Honeyguide, Gray-headed Woodpecker, Gray-backed Fiscal, Gray-headed Bushshrike, White-browed Robin-Chat, Gray-capped Warbler, Black-lored Babbler, Purple Grenadier, Pin-tailed Whydah, Spectacled Weaver, Rueppell’s Griffons, Verreaux’s Eagle, Augur Buzzard, Lanner Falcon, Speckled Pigeon, Mourning Wheatear, and many more.

-DAY 9 & 10 Kenya Birding Wildlife Photography Tour: Lake Baringo Birdwatching Tour – Kenya Birding Tours
+DAY 9 & 10 Kenya Birding Photography Tour: Lake Baringo Birdwatching Tour – Kenya Birding Tours

-DAY 11 Kenya Birding Wildlife Photography Tour: Birding the Kongelai Escarpment on a Kenya Birdwatching Safari
+DAY 11 Kenya Birding Photography Tour: Birding the Kongelai Escarpment on a Kenya Birdwatching Safari

 We bird down the Kongelai Escarpment, we look out for the Brown Snake-Eagle, Martial Eagle, Hartlaub’s Marsh Widowbird, Eastern Grey Plantain-Eater, Brown Parrot, Black-winged Red Bishop, Stripe-breasted Seedeater, and White-crested Helmet-shrike, Yellow-billed Shrike, Lesser Blue-eared Starling, White-crested Turaco, Chestnut-crowned sparrow-weaver, Dark Chanting Goshawk, Golden-breasted Bunting, Double-toothed Barbet, Northern Brownbul and many more.

-DAY 12 Kenya Birding Wildlife Photography Tour: Birdwatching to Kakamega Forest Reserve – Kenya Birding Safaris
+DAY 12 Kenya Birding Photography Tour: Birdwatching to Kakamega Forest Reserve – Kenya Birding Safaris

 Kakamega Forest’s avifauna is not only nationally well known, rich, unusual in its composition, fascinating and unique combination with the dominant central African lowland species alongside highland species, but also continentally.
-Its 194 forest dependant species which include; 40 of the 43 Guinea-Congo Forest and 33 of the 70 Afrotropical Highlands biome species that occur in Kenya, rank the highest of any Kenyan forest and it is probable that at least 45 of the birds of Kenya are confined to this area in the country.
+The country’s 194 forest-dependent species which include; 40 of the 43 Guinea-Congo Forest and 33 of the 70 Afrotropical Highlands biome species that occur in Kenya, rank the highest of any Kenyan forest and it is probable that at least 45 of the birds of Kenya are confined to this area in the country.

-DAY 13 & 14 Kenya Birding Wildlife Photography Tour: Kakamega Forest Birding Tour – Kenya Tours
+DAY 13 & 14 Kenya Birding Photography Tour: Kakamega Forest Birding Tour – Kenya Tours

 We afford to spend two days at Kakamega, a Kenya birdwatchers paradise.
 On the want list, please include two globally threatened species- Chapin’s Flycatcher and Turner’s Eremomela, 16 regionally threatened species, and the World’s smartest bird- African Grey Parrot along which is confined to this spot in the country (Less than ten pairs are likely to exist.